This Triple Berry Green Yogurt Parfait is perfect for breakfast. It’s quick and easy to make, and a delicious way to start your day.

 One choice that show up frequently on my breakfast menu is Greek yogurt and fruit.
 So when I can find fresh berries at a decent price, this Triple-Berry Greek Yogurt Parfait makes its way to the breakfast table.
 The recipe calls for Greek yogurt, granola, blackberries, strawberries, and blueberries, but you can use any kind of berry that you would like.
 If you’re using plain Greek yogurt, you can sweeten it with blue agave syrup or honey.

-To get the vanilla flavor I mixed in some vanilla bean paste I got from my sister for Christmas.
-She found it at Spiceology in Tulsa, and I love it.
-It adds a full vanilla flavor and the flecks of vanilla bean look nice in the white yogurt.
+To get the vanilla flavor, add a little vanilla extract.
 The amount of sweetener and vanilla I list below are starting points.
 Taste it after you add them in and if you want it sweeter, add a little more.

 - 1/2 c. plain non-fat Greek yogurt

 - 3/4 tsp.
 Blue Agave syrup

 - 1/4 c. blackberries

 - Mix vanilla bean paste and Blue Agave syrup into the Greek yogurt, taste, and adjust sweetener and vanilla to your taste.

 - In a tall glass put about a tablespoon of the yogurt on the bottom.
 Add a layer of berries and sprinkle a little granola on top.

 - Repeat layers until the glass is full, ending with granola on top.